SEARCH LL1885

 The N.C.
 Department of Public Instruction (NCDPI) is requesting comment and input in its proposed changes to the state’s social studies standards.
 Every parent with a K-12 child should consider weighing in.
 Continue reading

-Posted in EDUCATION, LL1885, NC Board Of Education, NC DPI, NC State Standards
+Posted in A.P.
+Dillon (LL1885), EDUCATION, NC Board Of Education, NC DPI, NC State Standards

 Comments Off on Parents need to weigh in on DPI’s proposed social studies standards changes